photoprism/photoprism-docs/docs/user-guide/users/cli.md

 ### Command Options

-The `add` and `mod` commands support these flags to set or change account properties:
+The `users add` and `users mod` commands support these flags to set or change account properties:

 | Command Flag                         | Description                                                      |
 |--------------------------------------|------------------------------------------------------------------|